 - Add a little bit more olive oil, along with the kale.
 Quickly cook for a minute or so until slightly wilted and tender.
 Season with a pinch of salt.
 Transfer the mixture to a plate.
 Turn off the heat and reserve the pot.

 - Add the bread and bacon to a food processor.
 Pulse until coarse breadcrumbs form.
 Heat a skillet over medium heat and add enough olive oil to generously coat the bottom.
-Once the oil is hot, add the breadcrumbs and spread into an even layer (work in two batches if needed so that you don’t overcrowd the pan).
+Once the oil is hot, add the breadcrumbs and spread into an even layer.
 Cook the breadcrumbs, stirring often, until golden and crisp.
-Spoon the breadcrumbs onto a plate lined with paper towels to drain.
-Season with a pinch of salt.
+Season with a pinch of salt and reserve.

 - Meanwhile, drop the pasta into a large pot of boiling, salted water.
 Stir well and cook for 1 minute less than the package’s instructions.

 - Wipe out the initial pot and return it to medium heat.
 Add the butter and let it melt.
 Whisk in the flour (try not to scrape the whisk on the surface of the Dutch oven).
 Allow to cook for about 30 seconds.
 Slowly pour in the heated milk in a few additions, whisking continuously to incorporate.

 - Bring the mixture to a simmer, reduce the heat to low, and cook for about 6 minutes until slightly thickened, stirring often.
 Stir in the cheddar until smooth.
 Turn the heat to low.

 - Drain the pasta and add it to the sauce.
 Add the onions, brussels sprouts, and kale as well.
 Stir well to combine.
 Taste and season with more salt if needed.
 Serve the mac and cheese with the bacon breadcrumbs and a sprinkle of chives on top.